RIFLES PART 3:

 Mass production 1941 - 1945, minor scale till 1970's, total amount over 100,000.

 Finnish use: Issued mainly to Finnish frontline troops during Continuation War (1941 - 1944).
 As produced mainly during that war the percentage M/39 among all rifles used by Finnish troops increased steadily during the war.
-Most typical Finnish post-WW2 rifle type until bolt lock rifles were replaced by assault-rifles starting from 1960's.
+Most typical Finnish post World War 2 rifle type until bolt lock rifles were replaced by assault-rifles starting from 1960's.

 Military rifle M/39 was the second try of Finnish Armed Forces in improvement of Mosin-Nagant.
-Often used nickname "Ukko-Pekka" came from Finnish Ex-President Svinhufvud, who as a well-known competition shooter.
-Opinion differences concerning requirements needed from military rifle between Suojeluskunta (Finnish Civil Guard) and Armed Forces had lead into introduction of both M/27 and M/28 & M/28-30 rifles, which had minor differences that made using the same spare-parts in both rifles impossible.
+Often used nickname "Ukko-Pekka" came from Finnish Ex-President Per Evind Svinhufvud, who as a well-known competition shooter and NCO of Finnish Civil Guard.
+Opinion differences concerning requirements needed from military rifle between Suojeluskunta (Finnish Civil Guard) and Armed Forces had lead into introduction of both M/27 and M/28 & M/28-30 rifles, which had some design feature differences that made using the same spare-parts in both rifles impossible.
 However, neither of these two rifles was as good as they might have been, if work of both design teams would have been combined.
-Suojeluskunta, having less red tape, had been able to identify problems and solve problems better for their M/28-30 rifle.
-The same process in Finnish Armed Forces had lead into introduction of problematic M/27 rifle.
-Spring of 1934 Army finally woke and realised that large amount from M/27 rifles needed for frontline troops were unusable because of structural defects.
-Ordnance Department of Defence Ministry started seeking solution for this crisis in 1935.
-First developing of domestic semiautomatic rifle was considered, but having no ready semiautomatic rifle available to production soon buried this idea.
-Suojeluskunta was offering its M/28-30 as a solution, but personnel of Armed Forces weapons administration were very much against it and favoured shorter test rifle M/91-35, which had 111-cm long barrel.
+Civil Guard, having less red tape and powerful empasis towards developing rifle marksmanship, had been able to identify problems and solve problems in more effective manner for their rifle development, which culminated to M/27.
+Spring of 1934 Army finally woke and realised that large amount from M/27 rifles needed for frontline troops were nor fit for combat because of structural defects.
+Ordnance Department of Defence Ministry started seeking solution for this crisis in year 1935.
+First developing of domestic semiautomatic rifle was considered, but lacking readily available semiautomatic rifle design, which could have been placed into production quickly resulted burying this idea.
+Not that there would have likely been financing available for introducing new automatic rifle in any real numbers at that point either.
+Civil Guard was offering its recent M/28-30 rifles as a rifle model which could have been officially approved also for Armed Forces.
+But personnel of Armed Forces Ordnance Administration were very much against this, since it favoured its own shorter rifle design - test rifle M/91-35.
+Test rifle M/91-35 was a 7.62 mm x 54R carbine-length bolt-action rifle of Mosin-Nagant family with 111-cm long barrel.
+It was a final product of numerous Armed Forces committees, who had spent years theorizing on what would be optimal rifle design - while ending with some design features, which seem to make little sense.

 Deliveries of M/39 rifles to Finnish Army by September of 1945: